mikhailejohnapale/argomada-fuzz-track-doc/docs/chapter1/rationale.md

 The next thing you do not want is a traffic congestion problem that slows you down the road and making you wait for hours.
-The researchers need to define first what is traffic congestion in order to know the problem. <sup>1</sup> Traffic congestion is a condition on road networks that happen when an increase of vehicle use exceeds it intended usage.
+The researchers need to define first what is traffic congestion in order to know the problem. <sup>1</sup> Traffic congestion is a condition on road networks that happen when an increase of vehicle use exceeds its intended usage.
 Another definition is <sup>2</sup> the way in which vehicles interact to impede each other's progress.
 Now that they have defined traffic congestion.
 They know its primary cause and that is the use of vehicles impeding each other in the road.